xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 **Transfer using the Mgmt interface**
 Vagrant forwards the port 57722 to some host port for IOS-XR over the management port.
 In Virtualbox, the IP address of the host (your laptop) is always 10.0.2.2 for the NAT'ed port.

-So determine the forwarded port for port 57722 for XR on your laptop shell:
+So determine the forwarded port for port 57722 for XR on your laptop shell (in a separate window):

 ```shell
 AKSHSHAR-M-K0DS:lxc-app-topo-bootstrap akshshar$ vagrant port rtr